LetterCount/SubliminalPass/README.md

 1. Run the script (python password_manager.py).
 2. Enter your master password when prompted.
 3. Choose options to save, retrieve, delete passwords, and perform file operations.

+Setup (pre-usage of pw manager)
+1. Install Fernet and GetPass using pip install.
+2. You're done!